templarize/templarize/.github/PULL_REQUEST_TEMPLATE.md

 assignees: 'minagishl'
 ---

-**Describe the changes you'd like to make**
+**Describe the changes you have made.**
-A clear and concise description of what you want to change.
+Describe clearly and concisely what you have changed.

-**Additional context**
+**How will you solve the problem?**
+Describe clearly and concisely.

+**Add context**.
-Add any other context or screenshots about the feature request here.
+Add any additional context or screenshots about the feature request here.